 In recent years, MORPC has taken steps to reach out to the growing non-English speaking communities in Central Ohio.
 MORPC has some of its outreach material translated into Spanish and Somali.
-It also routinely distributes information to Spanish and Somali publications in the region.
-The MORPC website is translatable into various languages.
+It also makes efforts to distribute information to Spanish and Somali residents and publications in the region.
+The MORPC website can be translatabled into various languages.
 MORPC also has under contract various agencies that provide interpretation, translation and services for the deaf and hearing impaired.
-This information is available to all staff on the intranet site and at the front desk in the lobby.
+This information is available to all staff members so they can assist people who require translation services.
 See additional information in the Diversity and Inclusion plan under Focus Area: Service to Diverse Populations.
 (See Appendix N.)

-Additional information on public involvement is included on the MORPC website.
-See the MORPC "public involvement" and "Metropolitan Transportation Plan" links in Appendix A.
+Additional information on public participation is included on the MORPC website.
+See the MORPC "Public Participation Plan and "Metropolitan Transportation Plan" links in Appendix A.